 What is computer numerical control?

-All CNC machines use computer software to control their tools hence the acronym: computer numerical control.
+CNC machines use computer software to control their tools, hence the numerical control acronym.

 What is g-code?

 The part is drawn in a CAD program (computer-aided design) before a CAM program (computer-aided manufacturing) converts the drawing into a code called g-code.